 However, with IT outsourcing you will be able to access this talent dynamically and flexibly, allowing you to incorporate the knowledge and capacity you need to meet business needs temporarily, and release them when you no longer require them.

-But since all that glitters is not gold, IT outsourcing also has its cons, which we will also summarize in three points.
+But since all that glitters is not gold, an outsourced IT has its cons, which we will also summarize in three points.

 1. Creating greater dependence on external entities